Please get in contact to arrange an appointment.

 As well as being a trained instrument repairer I’m also a player, and I understand the importance of getting things just right so that your instrument is not only structurally sound but also feels as good as (or maybe even better than) new.

-Beyond a basic setup, some common repairs I perform include fret-leveling, new nuts or saddles, re-fitting of existing pegs or the the installation of a new set, repairing cracks and re-surfacing the fingerboard.
+For fretted instruments, common jobs include include fret-leveling, new nuts or saddles, re-fitting of existing pegs or the the installation of a new set, repairing cracks and re-surfacing the fingerboard.

 I offer bow rehairs for violin, viola and cello.
 Prices are as follows:

 I generally aim for a fast turnaround, so you should get your bow back pretty quickly, however guaranteed next-day service is also available for an additional charge.